-On the other end of the spectrum is 930 West Hallam Street in West Aspen — new construction with clean lines, large windows, an open floor plan with a grey/white monochromatic color palette.
+On the other end of the spectrum is 930 West Hallam Street in West Aspen — new construction with clean lines, large windows and an open floor plan.

 930 West Hallam Street is listed by Lex Tarumianz for $5,995,000.
 Photo by Lightform 3D.